throttled/throttled/README.md

    `Bump version to 2.2.0`.
 2. Tag `master` with a new version prefixed with `v`.
 For example, `v2.2.0`.
 3. `git push origin master --tags`.
+4. Publish a new release on the [releases] page.
+Copy the body from the contents of `CHANGELOG.md` for the version and follow other conventions from previous releases.

 ## License